 Last year FizzBuzz101 and me, designed two kernel exploitation challenges for corCTF 2021, Fire of Salvation and Wall of Perdition, demonstrating a novel technique to get arbitrary read and arbitrary write in the Linux kernel using msg_msg objects and userfaultfd.
 During this year, the technique has been extensively used in real world exploits and later extended to be used with FUSE instead of userfaultfd.

-CoRJail consists of a hardened Docker container running on a custom Debian Bullseye image (improperly called CoROS :P).
+CoRJail consists of a hardened Docker container running on a custom Debian Bullseye image, improperly called CoROS.
 The default Docker seccomp profile was modified to block multiple syscalls, including msgget()/msgsnd() and msgrcv().
-On the other hand, certain syscalls were made available, like add_key() and keyctl(), allowing access to the Linux Kernel Key Retention Service from within the container.
+On the other hand, certain syscalls were made available, like add_key() and keyctl(), allowing the Linux Kernel Key Retention Service to be accessed from within the container.
 The custom seccomp profile can be found here.

 The kernel, 5.10.127, was patched to enable per-CPU syscall usage statistics, using a modified version of this recent kernel patch: procfs - add syscall statistics.
 Certain subsystems, like io_uring and nftables, were not included in the kernel to reduce attack surface.